biopython/biopython/Bio/PhyloXML/README.rst

 :6/8:
     Map nodes to classes:

+    - Locate existing Biopython classes to reuse as tree elements

     - Write classes corresponding to "core" XML elements

-    - Instantiate from XML nodes (sax events or etree elements)
+    - Instantiate from XML nodes (etree "end" events)

 :6/15:
     Verification and documentation: